The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Discussion and Conclusions

 We presented a new MFM implementation into \textsc{OpenGadget3} as an alternative hydro-solver to the currently used modern SPH.
 We verified its capabilities, both in idealized and more complex, cosmological test cases.
 Tests range from smooth, simple situations, mixing instabilities, shocks, tests including self-gravity, to the nifty cluster as cosmological example and decaying, subsonic turbulence.
 A comparison has been preformed between MFM and SPH in \textsc{OpenGadget3}, the MFM implementation in \textsc{gizmo} and the moving mesh code \textsc{Arepo}.
 In addition, two parameters have been analyzed in more detail.

 Overall, we find very good agreement between the MFM implementation in \textsc{OpenGadget3} and that in \textsc{gizmo}.
-Minor differences are found in the precise appearance, while global properties are indistinguishable.
+Minor differences are found in the precise appearance, while global properties are indistinguishable in most test cases.
 Even without further tuning, MFM reproduces the expected behavior in all test cases considered.
 The soundwave test is well suited for a convergence analysis, as an analytical solution exists.
 MFM shows a very good convergence behavior between first and second order for dispersion errors.
 Diffusion errors as well as the scatter converge second order.
-While the convergence is better than for SPH and a moving mesh, these methods show lower errors, especially for the dispersion error.
+While the convergence is better than for SPH and a moving mesh, these methods show lower errors at low resolution, especially for the dispersion error.